ongas/hs-price-tracker/status_update.md

 ## Current Status
 - **Resolved.** The core data parsing issue is resolved.
 The robust cleaning logic has been integrated into the production code and is ready for integration testing.

 ---

+# Status Update: ModuleNotFoundError Resolution
+**Date:** 2025-09-28

+## Summary
+- Resolved persistent `ModuleNotFoundError` issues during `pytest` execution, specifically related to incorrect relative imports within the `price_tracker` custom component.
+- The root cause was a combination of missing `__init__.py` files in package directories and incorrect relative import paths (e.g., `from .components.module` instead of `from .module` or `from ..module`).

+## Key Actions Taken
+- Created an empty `__init__.py` file in `custom_components/price_tracker/custom_components/price_tracker/components/` to ensure Python correctly recognizes it as a package.
+- Corrected multiple relative import paths in `custom_components/price_tracker/custom_components/price_tracker/components/sensor.py` to properly reference sibling and parent directories (e.g., `from .device import PriceTrackerDevice` and `from ..consts.defaults import DATA_UPDATED`).

+## Current Status
+- **Resolved.** All `ModuleNotFoundError` issues have been fixed, and all 57 tests are now passing.

+---
 *This file is updated automatically as part of the BuyWisely extraction regression workflow.*